RasaHQ/rasa-demo/data/nlu/nlu.md

 - What are the coponent
 - create chatbot steps
 - start
+- how to build bot with rasa x

 ## intent:human_handoff
 - Can I speak to anyone who can really help me?